We recruit for our Graduate Programme each year in the Autumn and usually take up to six new graduates who join us in the following September.

 Our ‘Working in Retail’ series will allow you to hear first hand from former retailers about their experiences and the challenges they faced on a daily basis.

 Study visits are also central to the programme.
 These will encompass visits to some of the leading shopping destinations in the country as well as to retailers themselves so you can see first hand how they operate.
 For example, you will visit Bluewater shopping centre during your first few weeks and within the first year visit the warehouse and call centre operations of a leading retailer.

 What will I do?

-New graduates start as consultants, not analysts.
+New graduates start as associate consultants, not analysts.
 This means that you participate in all parts of the project.
-Typically you will work for a director/associate director as part of a two/three person team on projects ordinarily lasting between four and 12 weeks.
+Typically you will work for an associate director as part of a two/three person team on projects ordinarily lasting between four and 12 weeks.

 You will make a real contribution to the project.
 You may, for example, be responsible for:

 - What is the total amount of money spent on cut flowers in the UK each year?